scottohara/tvmanager/README.md

 To run the entire QUnit test suite, simply browse to [http://localhost:9393/test/index.html](http://localhost:9393/test/index.html)

-To run a single QUnit test module, append '?module-name' (eg. [http://localhost:9393/test/index.html?application-controller](http://localhost:9393/test/index.html?application-controller))
+To run a single QUnit test module, append '?module=module-name' (eg. [http://localhost:9393/test/index.html?module=application-controller](http://localhost:9393/test/index.html?module=application-controller))

 Once the test suite is passing cleanly, to check the test suite coverage:

 * install [JSCoverage](http://siliconforks.com/jscoverage/)
 * run the test:coverage rake task (eg. `rake test:coverage`).
 This generates an instrumented copy of the code for tracking coverage.
 * browse to [http://localhost:9292/jscoverage.html?test/index.html&missing=true](http://localhost:9292/jscoverage.html?test/index.html&missing=true) (Note: unlike the test:client task, which uses shotgun to start the server on a default port of 9393; the test:coverage task uses rackup on port 9292.
 For some reason, jscoverage wouldn't run properly using shotgun)
-* on the Summary tab, check that we have >=99% total coverage
+* on the Summary tab, check that we have 100% total coverage

-Coverage Exceptions:

-* database-controller.js (96%): 2 lines that handle upgrading to an earlier version are not tested
-* episodes-controller.js (98%): 1 line that sets the jQueryUI sortable helper offset is not tested
-* database-mock.js (97%): 2 lines that handle malformed SQL commands (mismatched parameters & tokens) are not tested

 To run lint: